-Whilst we hear a lot about preventing violence against women, it’s less common to hear how pornography contributes to this violence.
+We hear a lot about preventing violence against women, however, it’s less common to hear how pornography contributes to this violence.
 And if we are not asking the right questions about the vehicle that’s delivering violence directly into our youth’s collective cultural psyche, we won’t be effective in responding.
 When we take an approach of critical porn analysis, we ask questions such as:

 - How has the porn industry normalised consumption of its product?

 - How has the industry shaped sexual attitudes and behaviours?

 - Why does the industry produce increasingly abusive and exploitative content?

 - How does porn shape people’s fantasies, sense of gender and sexual identity, relationship expectations, behaviours, and treatment of others?